-Bad Solenoid In Your Golf Cart?
-Here’s How To Test And Fix It
+Golf Cart Solenoid Going Bad?
+Master How To Test And Fix It

 Harley Davidson Golf Cart Solenoids

-Step 2 – If the voltage is low, check the cable ends for corrosion.
-Clean and charge the battery.
+Step 2: If the voltage is low, check the battery cables for any dirt or corrosion.
+Clean them up and make sure the battery is charged.

-Step 3 – Check all connections to the solenoid and clean or tighten.
+Step 3: Check all the connections to the solenoid and make sure they are clean and tight.

 What Are The Symptoms Of A Bad Solenoid In A Golf Cart?